6 Easy Steps to Cook Frozen Pizza

 Defrost Your Pizza

-Even before you start cooking, make sure the pizza is thawed.
+Even before you start cooking, make sure to thaw the pizza.
 Get it out of the freezer and set it on your kitchen countertop to defrost.

 If you cook your pizza without defrosting, the frozen outer layer will melt and change to liquid, leaving the toppings and crust wet and soggy.

-To ensure your frozen pizza is completely defrosted, don’t put it in the freezer when you bring it home from the store, especially if you plan to cook immediately.
+To ensure complete defrosting of the pizza, don’t put it in the freezer when you bring it home from the store, especially if you plan to cook immediately.

 Take the Pizza Out of the Box